 The currency in Indonesia is the Indonesian Rupia (IDRP).
 The rate of the Euro or USD depends on the economic and political circumstances.
-You can request the exchange rate at Indonesian banks or at money changer offives.
-On average 1 Euro = 12,000 Indonesian Rupia.
+You can request the exchange rate at Indonesian banks or at money changer offices.
+On average 1 Euro = 16,000 Indonesian Rupia.
 At the airport you can also change money.
 This is useful for the first expenditures.
 Most larger cities have ATM machines.
-In smaller stores or restaurants often don’t have change.
+Smaller stores or restaurants often don’t have change.
 It is therefore useful to always carry some small change.
 For tips (often about 0.25 cents) it is also useful to carry some change.
-Outside the major cities credit cards are often not accepted.
+Outside the major cities credit cards will often not be accepted.

 Time difference: During summertime it is GMT +7 hours GMT and in wintertime GMT +7 hours in Bali.

 It is common to bargain in shops but also at markets.

 The language spoken is Bahasa Indonesia and is the official language in Indonesia.
 Many Indonesians also speak English, especially in tourist areas.